 Manual grinding undoubtedly involves a smaller initial investment, but the risk of improper work is much higher – we will describe this problem in more detail later.

 As for marking, we recently did a comparison of different methods and concluded that electrolytic marking involves much less initial investment than the other methods.

 Recurring costs associated with electrolytic weld cleaning and marking are also kept to a minimum.

-When it comes to weld cleaning, we are mainly considering consumables such as brushes and liquids with the addition of a couple of spare parts.
+When it comes to weld cleaning, we are mainly considering consumables such as weld cleaning brushes and fluids with the addition of brush accessories or spare parts.

 Your recurring costs ultimately depend on the nature of your projects and several key factors such as the scope of work and characteristics of your welds.